Epsom Handicap

 The Epsom Handicap is an Australian Turf Club Group 1 Thoroughbred horse race for horses three years old and older, under handicap conditions over a distance of 1,600 metres at Randwick Racecourse, Sydney, Australia in early October.
 Prize money is A$1,500,000.

 History

 In 1897 Jim McHugh weighing 4 st 4 lb and aged 11 years and 4 months was having his second race ride ever, on Robin Hood in the Epsom Handicap and won the race.

 Jockey, Donald Nicholson won the race in succession five times from 1880 to 1884 and came fifth in 1885.
 He was killed a few weeks later when his mount fell in the 1885 Caulfield Cup.

 It is one of the major races of the ATC Spring Carnival.
-Many great milers have won the race, including Chatham, Gunsynd, and Super Impose, who was also a dual winner of the autumn equivalent, the Doncaster Handicap.
+Many great milers have won the race, including Chatham, Sky High, Gunsynd, and Super Impose, who was also a dual winner of the autumn equivalent, the Doncaster Handicap.